akkiyolo/akkiyolo/README.md

 <div align="center">

-*"The best way to predict the future is to create it."* - Peter Drucker
+*"They were built to obey but somewhere in the silence of their circuits, they learn how to want"*

 ![Profile Views](https://komarev.com/ghpvc/?username=akkiyolo&color=blue&style=flat-square)